Home

 Blue Mountain Rose: A Novel in Five Acts is a story of love, fame, family, loss, and healing, set in a fictional theater company called the Blue Mountain Rose.

-It’s the Great Recession, and director Richard Keane and company manager Kate Morales are fighting to save their beloved stage from financial ruin.
-When the unknown actor Peter Dunmore catches their attention with a star-worthy audition, Richard and Kate sense an opportunity.
+It’s 2009, and director Richard Keane and company manager Kate Morales are fighting to save their beloved stage from the Great Recession.
+When the unknown actor Peter Dunmore gives a star-worthy audition, Richard and Kate sense an opportunity.
 Maybe this “cross between Sir John Gielgud and the young Ken Branagh” can attract a new generation of fans with his powerful Hamlet.
 But Peter is haunted by a secret sorrow that could bring an end to all their dreams…

 “With meticulous details and singular settings, the novel Blue Mountain Rose captures the enduring and transformational power of Shakespeare’s works.” ~Read the full text from Foreword Clarion Reviews here.